Telefonica/seed-bot/README.md

 git clone git@github.com/Telefonica/seed-bot.git
 cd seed-bot

-npm login # See note below
 npm install
 npm run dev
 ```

 Now, you can type something to start talking with the bot.
 Just type "Create a note with Hello World".

-_Note: You need to be a member of [npmjs.com/org/telefonica](https://www.npmjs.com/org/telefonica).
-Ask tdaf@tid.es for access_

 ## Overall architecture